JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 using ImageInspector
 ```

 Julia can load a package only once per Julia session.
 If we load a package by the `using` or `import` commands and then make changes in the code, these changes will not be reloaded.
-This holds even if we try to reload the package by running `using` or `import` again).
+This holds even if we try to reload the package by running `using` or `import` again.
 For example, we add the `greet` function to the `ImageInspector` package.

 ```julia
 # /src/ImageInspector.jl